it-at-m/digiwf-asyncapi-docs/docs/documentation.md

 ## Limitations

 - **Function routers**: This library cannot track producers that use function routing (`spring.cloud.stream.sendto.destination` header).
 If you use this feature of spring cloud stream you have to manually declare the producers according to [springwolfs documentation](https://springwolf.github.io/docs/documenting-producers).
 - **Kafka headers**: Kafka headers are currently not supported by springwolf.
-After this library ist built on springwolf it also does not support kafka headers.
+After this library ist built on springwolf it also does not support kafka headers so far.

 ## Example App